luizdevv/luizdevv/README.md

 <br>

-- A passionate Back-end development
+- Passionate about Back-end development
 - Currently learning Nest.js
 - I’m currently open for an Intern or a new job opportunity, this is [my resume](https://read.cv/luizdev)